 Audubon Canyon Ranch is opening M.F.K.
 Fisher’s “Last House” on the Bouverie Preserve in Glen Ellen for select small events that promote her vision of community focused on food, wine, literature, and nature.

 Described by W. H. Auden as “America’s greatest writer,” M.F.K.
 Fisher welcomed friends such as Julia Child, James Beard, and Maya Angelou.

 Mary Frances, as she was known by her family and friends, wrote 13 books during 21 years of residence in Last House, which was built for her by landowner and architect David Pleydell-Bouverie.

-She treasured her palazzino, which features a simple design and connection to the land.
-Its two large rooms are divided by a huge bathroom, with black tile floors throughout and built-in bookcases for over 2,000 books.
-One arched porch looks west to Sonoma Mountain and another looks east to the 535 acres of land protected by ACR.
+She treasured her two-room palazzino, which features a simple design, her signature Chinese red walls, built-in bookcases for over 2,000 books and arched porches that look west to Sonoma Mountain and east to the 535 acres of land protected by ACR.

 A Lingering Legacy | Edible Marin & Wine Country | 2/28/18

 Historic M.F.K.
 Fisher Last House rescued during wine country fires | Eater SF | 10/11/17